na-na-hi/renget/archive/anonaugusproductions.md

 ------ | ------
 ![Elizabeth](https://files.catbox.moe/ese0kg.png) | Elizabeth Greengrass, a proud Slytherin and pure-blood.
 Coming from a wealthy wizarding family, more specifically the German branch, Elizabeth is very haughty, harsh, and one hell of a tsundere, among other things.
 Fortunately, or maybe unluckily for you, she wants your help since she is rather lacking in the Defense Against the Dark Arts department.
 Maybe, just maybe, you will be able to make her a more bearable person to be around.
 Links   | Booru: https://booru.plus/+pygmalion1768#c=aza2ynyc Catbox: https://files.catbox.moe/zsrfry.png Character Hub: https://www.characterhub.org/characters/anonaugusproductions/elizabeth-greengrass SD Images: https://files.catbox.moe/kukkvj.rar

-#Bots made with GPT-4 in mind, funcionality in turbo unknow(should work but not as good)

 ##Roll - Mega Man
 Anon's productions are proud to present...
 Roll!
 Mega Man sister wants to play with you, since you're staying at her house, watching over it while Mega Man and Dr. Light are away.
 However, a virus infects her programming, making her want to play some rather... naughty games with you.
 Will you learn and teach with her as you embark on this lewd journey together?